themexpert/onepager/readme.txt

 == Installation ==

-1. Install OnePager either via the WordPress.org plugin repository or by uploading the files to your server.
+1. Install WPOnepager either via the WordPress.org plugin repository or by uploading the files to your server.
-2. Activate OnePager.
+2. Activate WPOnepager.
 3. Navigate to the Pages tab from your admin menu and click the "Add New" button to begin creating your new WordPress landing page.
-4. Want more features? <a href="https://themesgrove.com/wp-onepager/?utm_source=wp-repo&utm_medium=link&utm_campaign=wponepager" rel="friend" title="OnePager">Purchase the OnePager Pro</a>!
+4. Want more features? <a href="https://themesgrove.com/wp-onepager/?utm_source=wp-repo&utm_medium=link&utm_campaign=wponepager" rel="friend" title="WPOnepager">Purchase the WPOnepager Pro</a>!

 == Screenshots ==

 1. Enable Onepage from your page with presets
-2. Onepager Builder
+2. WPOnepager Builder
 3. Colorpicker input type
 4. Developer friendly codebase

 == Frequently Asked Questions ==

-= Who should use OnePager? =
+= Who should use WPOnepager? =

-OnePager is perfect for business owners, agency, bloggers, marketer, developers, and basically everyone else.
+WPOnepager is perfect for business owners, agency, bloggers, marketer, developers, and basically everyone else.
 If you want to create a beautiful WordPress landing page, then you need to use the OnePager drag & drop onepage builder.

-= Do I need to have coding skills to use OnePager? =
+= Do I need to have coding skills to use WPOnepager? =

 Absolutely not.
 You can create and manage your landing pages without any coding knowledge (100% drag & drop page builder).
-However, if you want to develop something sophisticated for your client you can easily create with OnePager fraemwork.
+However, if you want to develop something sophisticated for your client you can easily create with WPOnepager fraemwork.

 == Changelog ==
+= 2.0.3 =
+- New: Google Font picker added
+- New: Date picker field added
+- New: 2 new coming soon blocks
+- Improved: Fullpage support added to free blocks
+- Improved: Group repeater number control via `config.php`
+- Fix: PHP error fix for several blocks
+- Fix: Gutenberg loading issue fix

 = 2.0.2 =
 - New: Personal Photography template added
 - New: Admin menu and getting started video